 "Whenever we go to the side of town where the Krystal is located, we make it a point to enjoy stopping by and eating there," said Rose, who lives in Altamonte Springs, just outside Orlando.
-Krystal helped the couple celebrate by picking up the tab.

-Bristol (AP)- The Tennessee Department of Health has filed six charges against an elderly veterinarian, including allegations of malpractice, practicing with a lapsed license and incompetence.
-According to state documents, Dr. Silas Gates lost a cat boarded at his clinic, cut a dog's nails until they bled and performed eye surgery on a dog left for the treatment of mange.
+Krystal helped the couple celebrate by picking up the tab.■ Bristol (AP) - The Tennessee Department of Health has filed six charges against an elderly veterinarian, including allegations of malpractice, practicing with a lapsed license and According to state documents, Dr. Silas Gates lost a cat boarded at his clinic, cut a dog's nails until they bled and performed eye surgery on a dog left for the treatment of mange.
 Gates, 82, said he has not done anything wrong.

 "I don't mistreat animals," he told a reporter for the Bristol Herald Courier in a story published Tuesday.
 "There's been a general move afoot to run me out of town for some time.
 I'm not aware of any of this, but I'm not surprised.
 If my license has expired, that was just an oversight."
 Health department spokeswoman Diane Denton said Gates can practice while the charges are pending.
 A hearing is scheduled for Dec.
 18 before the Board of Veterinary Examiners.
 A humane society spokeswoman said the group has gotten numerous complaints about Gates.
-Marcy Szulewski, executive director of the Bristol Humane Society, said the organization opted more than a year ago not to use Gates in its spay-neuter program.
-Piedmont, AL (AP)- A small plane flying from Iowa to Georgia that had been reported missing crashed in the mountains of northeast Alabama, killing two passengers.
+Marcy Szulewski, executive director of the Bristol Humane Society, said the organization opted more than a year ago not to use Gates in its spay-neuter program. ■ Piedmont, AL (AP)- A small plane flying from Iowa to Georgia that had been reported missing crashed in the mountains of northeast Alabama, killing two passengers.
 The pilot of the Cessna 182 survived and walked to a business on Highway 9 for help, said Kurt Pickering, spokesman for the Tennessee Emergency Management Agency.
 The plane took off from Storm Lake, Iowa, refueled in Cape Girardeau, Mo., then dropped off the radar.
 A search began around 1 a.m.
 Tuesday when the Cessna did not arrive as scheduled at the West Georgia Regional Airport near Carrollton.
 Rescue workers combed the mountains of southeast Tennessee after Bledsoe County residents reported seeing a low-flying plane there.
 The missing Cessna was found hours later in Piedmont.
-The pilot, whose name was not released, was being treated at Jacksonville Hospital.
-Four Armed Robbery Training Seminars will be offered at the Murfreesboro Police Annex Training Room, 324 South Church Street.
-Call 985-3874 (Monday-Friday 8:00 a.m.-4:30 p.m.) to make reservations for these limited seating classes.
-Be prepared to provide company name, contact person's name, phone number, and the number of people attending the class. • In April of this year, Blake and her husband Daniel established Triad Investigative Services, a private child support collection agency, in McMinnville, Tenn.
+The pilot, whose name was not released, was being treated at Jacksonville Hospital.■ Four Armed Robbery Training Seminars will be offered at the Murfreesboro Police Annex Training Room, 324 South Church Street.
+Call 985-3874 (Monday-Friday 8:00 a.m.-4:30 p.m.) to make reservations for these limited seating Child support agency to hold seminar Shawn Whitsell Staff Reporter During her four years as a legal secretary, Kimberly Blake encountered many situations in which a parent had trouble collecting child support from another parent or the state.
+Due to these encounters and her own experiences with the state.
+Blake decided to make it her career to help the hardships that may come with collecting child support.
+In April of this year, Blake and her husband Daniel established Triad Investigative Services, a private child support collection agency, in McMinnville, Tenn.
 Blake explained that she felt there was a great need for such an agency.
 She said that state agencies weren't doing their jobs, mainly because case workers are burdened over, averaging about 2500 cases each.
 She also commented on how expensive it may be to hire a private attorney.
 As an alternative to the system, private agencies have a small one-time fee.
-She also added that 18) Pager Service Only 95/mo.
+She also added that private agencies are more successful than state agencies.